CYPRUS – South

 In its long history, Stavrovouni went through times of great poverty and hardship caused by the numerous invasions by foreigners on the island.
 Nowadays, the Holy Cross is no longer there and nobody knows what has happened to it.
 The walls, the church, the iconostasis, and the monks’ cells in Stavrovouni were almost completely destroyed during a great fire in 1888.
 The only relic which has been preserved down to the present is a silver cross in which a minute piece of the Holy Cross is inserted, the only major reliquary which is still kept in Stavrovouni.

-The monastery had no monks for a period roughly between the 16th and the 19th century, a time when the Turks ruled the island.
+The monastery had no monks for a period roughly between the 16th and the 19th centuries, a time when the Turks ruled the island.
 At the end of the 19th century, Elder Dionysios A’ moved to Stavrovouni from Mount Athos in 1889, and the monastery was in operation again.

 The monastery grew larger and larger and soon became the spiritual center of the island of Cyprus.